twota/terms-of-service-and-privacy-policy/README.md

 You agree to:

-▪Be honest and transparent in your profile and conversations.
+▪ Be honest and transparent in your profile and conversations.

-▪Treat all users with respect and dignity.
+▪ Treat all users with respect and dignity.

-▪Refrain from impersonation, scams, or hate speech.
+▪ Refrain from impersonation, scams, or hate speech.

-▪Do not post or share private or sensitive information.
+▪ Do not post or share private or sensitive information.

-▪Refrain from ghosting or ignoring your active matches.
+▪ Refrain from ghosting or ignoring your active matches.

 Anti-Ghosting Policy

-▪1st Offense: Friendly reminder.
+▪ 1st Offense: Friendly reminder.

-▪2nd Offense: 1-day suspension.
+▪ 2nd Offense: 1-day suspension.

-▪3rd Offense: Permanent ban.
+▪ 3rd Offense: Permanent ban.

 We reserve the right to enforce this policy at its discretion, based on user reports.
 By using the “Twota”, you agree to engage with your active matches respectfully and refrain from ghosting.